Milionerzy

 Milionerzy (Millionaires) is a Polish game show based on the original British format of Who Wants to Be a Millionaire?
 The show is hosted by Hubert Urbański.
 The first version of Milionerzy was broadcast from 3 September 1999 to 26 January 2003, the second version was broadcast from 19 January 2008 to 19 December 2010, the third version was broadcast from 9 February 2017 to 5 July 2025, and the fourth version has been broadcast since 1 September 2025.
 Since September 2025, it is shown every Monday to Thursday at 7:55 p.m.
-(CET +1 or CEST +2) on the Polish commercial television station Polsat.
+(CET +1 or CEST +2) on Polsat.

-In April 2025, TVN confirmed to not extend the license to produce further seasons of the program.
+In April 2025, TVN confirmed it would not extend the license to produce further seasons of the program.
 In June 2025, Polsat confirmed the acquisition of the rights to the format.
 At the same time, casting for new episodes of the program began.
 The new broadcaster entered into cooperation with the program's current producer, Jake Vision.